lorenzo-rovigatti/comp_bio_notes/folding.md

 AlphaFold leverages a so-called "recycling mechanism": after generating a final structure, it takes all the information (*i.e.* the MSA and pair representations, as well as the predicted structure) and passes it back to the beginning of the Evoformer blocks.
 In the original paper the whole pipeline is executed three times.

-The quality of the training and of the final output of AlphaFold are determined by a specialized loss function called Frame Aligned Point Error (FAPE), a modified version of RMSD, to align atomic positions, which helps preventi incorrect protein chirality.
+The quality of the training and of the final output of AlphaFold are determined by a specialized loss function called Frame Aligned Point Error (FAPE), a modified version of RMSD, to align atomic positions, which helps prevent incorrect protein chirality.
 However, this is only part of a more complex loss function, which is a weighted sum of various auxiliary losses.
 These include losses calculated from multiple iterations of the structure module and a distogram loss, which compares predicted 2D distance matrices with the true structure.

 Another interesting aspect is MSA masking, inspired by self-supervised learning models, where some symbols in the MSA are masked and the model is asked to predict them.
 An additional trick employed is the so-called self-distillation: in this approach, they took a model trained exclusively on the PDB, and predicted the structures of ~300k diverse protein sequences.
 They then retrained the full model, incorporating a small random sample of these structures at every training cycle.
 The claim is that this operation allows the model to leverage the large amount of unlabelled data available in protein sequence repositories.

 ### Output

 The single most useful output of AlphaFold is the 3D coordinates of each atom of the final predicted structure.
-However, another very important metric that is reported by the model is the predicted local-distance difference test (pLDDT), which provides a per-residue confidence score on a scale from 0 to 100, indicating how certain the model is about the position of each amino acid in the predicted 3D structure.
+A very important metric that is reported by the model is the predicted local-distance difference test (pLDDT), which provides a per-residue confidence score on a scale from 0 to 100, indicating how certain the model is about the position of each amino acid in the predicted 3D structure.
 A higher pLDDT score suggests greater accuracy, with scores above 90 being highly reliable, while scores below 70 indicate regions with lower confidence, possibly due to disorder or flexibility.
 Finally, AlphaFold also outputs a distogram, which is a histogram of pairwise distances.

 ```{figure} figures/alphafold_AAV2.png
 :name: fig:alphafold_AAV2